Business Charts & Dashboards

 Bullet chart, indicating project status, from an idea that was superceeded in style, in favor of other designs

 Out-of-date charts and dashboards need updating with contemporary designs available in Power BI to display current status of integration software development projects based worldwide, many in India.
 Different business units have unique needs that may be dissimilar, but much of the resulting content displays in the same way.
 Bring the content from all upstream sources, and combine with regularly updated content that is manually reported.
 Make it possible to send email notifications directly from the interface by managers and executives during review cycles to alert team members to missing compliance confirmations or next steps.
-Include all managers' input without overloading the pages.
+Include all managers' input without overloading the dashboards.

 Like nearly every data collection to information technique both the input and the outputs change over time.
 With updates to both, and the display software used by product managers, employing Power Bi, known for its ease of use, the output needed to be updated.
 To this end, I was contracted to perform the research, prepare design suggestions, advise on 4 projects, and supervise a developer to produce charts and dashboards for a one-year contract.